eddyzags/marathonw/README.md

 # Resolver

 Resolver is a grpc resolver using Marathon framework for service discovery.
-A minimalistic library that uses Marathon framework, which is a container orchestration platform for Apache Mesos and Datacenter Operating (DC/OS), to interact with other services using name-based system discovery.
-Plus, when scaling service, It gives the ability to integrate round robin balancing into a grpc client.
+A minimalistic library that uses Marathon, which is a container orchestration platform for Apache Mesos and Datacenter Operating (DC/OS), to interact with other services using name-based system discovery.
+Plus when scaling a service, the resolver is able to monitor all the running service's tasks simultaneously.

+integrate round robin balancing into a grpc client.

 # Features

-* Round robin load distribution
+* Round-robin load balancing with [gRPC](https://godoc.org/google.golang.org/grpc#RoundRobin)
 * Service name discovery (collision supported)
-* High availability service discovery with Marathon
+* High availability service discovery with [Marathon](https://mesosphere.github.io/marathon/docs/high-availability.html)

 # Dependencies